 Several outmoded facilities are proposed for demolition, both to clear land for the new facilities and to address deferred maintenance on older facilities of marginal useful value.
-These are indicated in Figure 17 and summarized in Table 7.
+These are indicated in Figure 20 on page 30 and summarized in Table 8 on page 31.